The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

 After your consignment arrives

-The animals must be taken directly to the place of destination that you’ve named on the health certificate.
+Live animals and germinal products must be taken directly to the place of destination named on the health certificate.

 You must rest livestock (except for registered horses) for 48 hours before moving them again.